 Upper School Schedule

-We divide the year into five terms called “mods,” or modules.
+We divide the year into five terms called “mods.”
 Students take fewer classes in each term that meet for longer periods of time.
 We also operate on a six-day rotation with daily blocks.
 With this structure, the school avoids missing a day of classes when a holiday occurs.

 Upper School students complete required courses in English, math, science, social studies and world languages, with three mods being equivalent to a full year’s curriculum.
 The schedule also allows for students to take a wide variety of electives in any subject.
 In twelfth grade, students have the opportunity to customize their schedule and go deeper in core subjects and areas of interest.

-Students are able to explore fewer subjects at a time in greater depth, which enables greater understanding and retention.
+Students are able to explore fewer subjects at a time in greater depth, enabling greater understanding and retention.